 Interactive games and technology are provided on the third floor, all themed around robotics and internet advancements!
 The educational, yet very fun games make this Museum especially child-friendly.

-On the 5th floor, there are themes based on the earth and the universe, where you can learn about our advancements in understanding these fields and even gain knowledge about the earth’s natural disasters through high-tech models and displays.
+On the 5th floor, there are themes based on the earth and the universe.
+Here you can learn about our advancements in understanding and learn about the earth’s natural disasters through high-tech models and displays.

-It is exceptional, and if you didn’t like technology before this, then don’t be surprised if you start to change your mind after such an amazing experience of these sublime examples of revolutionary technology.
+It is exceptional, and if you didn’t like technology before this, then you will afterwards.

 For refreshments and a bite to eat, relax at the cafe found on the 6th floor.